 There were to be no helicopters or drones for filming.
 I won’t lie, I would have loved to have captured some epic aerial shots and this was something that Steve, Janet & I discussed at some length before deciding not to invest in a drone.
 With such a small team there was the risk of being seduced by the technology or distracted by all that is involved with aerial shots at the expense of the narrative or action that can quickly unfold during a live event.
 I wanted to stay close to the race action and was confident we could do that on foot.
 I’m sure we made the right call when considering that there were just three of us filming on race day.

-I focused on filming for the first half of More Than A Race by capturing the other side of Hong Kong that I know well and yet is rarely found on postcards that include the typical obligatory skyscraper, waterfront or other quintessential urban images.
+I focused on filming for the first half of More Than A Race by capturing the other side of Hong Kong that I know well and yet is rarely found on postcards that include the typical obligatory skyscraper, waterfront or other stereotypical cityscape images.
 Hong Kong is not often considered to be a place that is rich in natural beauty & I wanted to show that off.

 Pre-race filming consisted of two parts: firstly, filming local trail runners on the scenic routes that they would train on and secondly, filming the elite runners as they arrived in Hong Kong just days before the race.
 The local trail folk once again showed themselves to be generous with their time and energy and contributed to this project in amazing ways.